BasedLinux/bsd/doc/manual/source/language/advanced-attributes.md

     `exportReferencesGraph` is useful for builders that want to do something with the closure of a store path.
-Examples include the builders in NixOS that generate the initial ramdisk for booting Linux (a `cpio` archive containing the closure of the boot script) and the ISO-9660 image for the installation CD (which is populated with a Nix store containing the closure of a bootable NixOS configuration).
+Examples include the builders in BasedLinux that generate the initial ramdisk for booting Linux (a `cpio` archive containing the closure of the boot script) and the ISO-9660 image for the installation CD (which is populated with a Bsd store containing the closure of a bootable BasedLinux configuration).

   - [`passAsFile`]{#adv-attr-passAsFile}\
     A list of names of attributes that should be passed via files rather than environment variables.
 For example, if you have

-    ```nix
+    ```bsd
     passAsFile = ["big"];
     big = "a very long string";
     ```